matrix-org/matrix-spec-proposals/proposals/0000-repository-room.md

 ### Featuring world with `msc0000.repository_room.featured_world` state event

-A Public [World](https://github.com/matrix-org/matrix-spec-proposals/pull/3815) can be featured by sending `msc0000.repository_room.featured_world` state event with `"state_key"` as `room_id` of the World. `"content"` of this event is same as [`m.space.child`](https://spec.matrix.org/v1.5/client-server-api/#mspacechild).
+A public [World](https://github.com/matrix-org/matrix-spec-proposals/pull/3815) can be featured by sending `msc0000.repository_room.featured_world` state event with `"state_key"` as `room_id` of the World. `"content"` of this event is same as [`m.space.child`](https://spec.matrix.org/v1.5/client-server-api/#mspacechild).
 Client can use [MSC3266: Room summary API](https://github.com/matrix-org/matrix-spec-proposals/pull/3266) to display world to user.

 ```json
 {